Ignác Goldziher: Religious views

-Sander Gilman, in commenting on this passage, writes that, 'the Islam he discovered becomes the model for a new spirit of Judaism at the close of the nineteenth century.’
+Sander Gilman, in commenting on this passage, writes that, 'the Islam he discovered becomes the model for a new spirit of Judaism at the close of the nineteenth century.'
 In Cairo, Goldziher even prayed as a Muslim: "In the midst of the thousands of the pious, I rubbed my forehead against the floor of the mosque.
 Never in my life was I more devout, more truly devout, than on that exalted Friday."

 Despite his love for Islam, Goldziher remained a devout Jew all his life.
 This bond to the Mosaic faith was unusual for a man seeking an academic career in Europe in the late 19th century.
+He turned down several academic appointments outside of Hungary and struggled to understand his faith while transcending conventional piety and patriotism.
 This fact is significant in understanding his work.
 He saw Islam through the eyes of someone who refused to assimilate into contemporary European culture.
 In fact, despite his fondness for Islam, he had little affection, if not outright scorn, for European Christianity.
-As a convert to Christianity he would have easily received a university appointment as full professor but he refused.